joonashalinen/copy-older-than/README.md

 Node.js script that copies files from given source directory to a given destination directory while filtering out files older than the given date.

-To use this script you must first install Node.js: https://nodejs.org/en/download/
+To use it you must first install Node.js: https://nodejs.org/en/download/

 ## Usage: